Bricktech2000/Notes/notes/the worst programming language ever.md

 ---

-yeah let's stop here. this is such an unorganized talk
+let's stop here. this is such an unorganized talk